ruslanadilgereev/firebase_flutter_agent/README.md

 # Dash Demos

 This repo is for code that supports talks, blogs, and experiments. **This code is unmaintained.**

 ## Contributing

 If you're on the Dash team at Google, this repo is appropriate for **any** demo, sample, experiment, etc that you don't want to commit to maintaining.
+This repository is a catch-all for code that just doesn't belong anywhere else.

 For example:

 - Demos for talks, events, workshops, or tied to a timeline in some way.
 - Sample apps that are in-progress.